 Various indoor/outdoor French Market properties are available for weddings, fundraisers, corporate receptions, and private parties.
 As each private event is unique, we request that you fill out an application to begin the process.

 Please be sure the check our French Market Event Rate Card – 2014 for the most up to date property rental fees.

 Download and complete the French Market Event Application then email the application to Jeremy Smith.
 Upon receipt of your completed application, he will contact you to set up an appointment for a site tour.

 Filming and Still Photography in the French Market District

 The French Market is a hot spot for television, movie, and documentary film making.
 We request that production companies allot at least 30 days notice for any of the above, as most projects first require City of New Orleans permission BEFORE the French Market Corporation can offer our properties for filming.

-Download and complete the French Market Filming Guidelines and Permit Application and email it to Jeremy Smith.
+Download and complete the French Market Filming and Still Photography Guidelines & Permit Request Form and email it to Jeremy Smith.
 Upon receipt of your completed application, he will contact you to discuss your project.